alem-platform/frontend/online-tic-tac-toe/README.md

 - For observer mode use `SSE` (For the future)

 The choice of specific methods for each feature is up to you, but try to gain experience with different communication approaches throughout the project.

+### Teamwork

+You can write the back and front yourself, but I recommend that in this project it be divided into 2 people (1 back, 1 front).
+This split allows each developer to focus on their strengths while learning valuable team collaboration skills.

 ## Author